What is Construction Management and Why is it Important?

 The Construction Management Institute defines Construction Management as:

 “The art of directing and coordinating human and material resources throughout the life of a project by using modern management techniques to achieve predetermined objectives of design, scope, cost, time, quality, and participating objectives.”

-Construction Management is a professional service that provides an either a residential or commercial project’s owner(s) vision with effective management of the project’s design, schedule, cost, quality, safety, scope, and function.
+Construction Management is a professional service that provides either a residential or commercial project’s owner(s) vision.
+All this with effective management of the project’s design, schedule, cost, quality, safety, scope, and function.
 Construction Management is compatible with all project delivery methods.
 No matter the setting or surroundings, a Construction Manager’s responsibility is to the owner and a successful World Class project.

 At its core, a project is made up of three parties (excluding the Construction Manager):

-- The owner and the facility manager, who awards and contracts the project and either fund the project directly or finances it through a variety of methods.
+- The owner and the facility manager, who awards and contracts the project and either fund the project directly or finances it through other methods.

 - The architect/engineer/general contractor planner who designs the project.